9th8/up-to-date-real-world-haskell/1-getting-started.md

 ## First steps with types

-While we\'ve talked a little about types already, our interactions with `ghci` have so far been free of much type-related thinking.
-We haven\'t told `ghci` what types we\'ve been using, and it\'s mostly been willing to accept our input.
+While we've talked a little about types already, our interactions with `ghci` have so far been free of much type-related thinking.
+We haven't told `ghci` what types we've been using, and it's mostly been willing to accept our input.

 Haskell requires type names to start with an uppercase letter, and